Jack Suwinski Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Reds pitching staff ranks ninth in MLB.
+- The Reds pitching staff ranks ninth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Reds have a 5.27 team ERA that ranks 26th among all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA across all league pitching staffs (5.14).

-- Reds pitchers combine to rank 15th in baseball in home runs given up (22 total, 1.1 per game).
+- Reds pitchers combine to rank 13th in baseball in home runs allowed (22 total, one per game).

-- Cessa makes the start for the Reds, his fourth of the season.
-He is 0-2 with a 13.50 ERA and three strikeouts in 12 2/3 innings pitched.
+- Greene (0-0 with a 4.24 ERA and 24 strikeouts in 17 2/3 innings pitched) makes the start for the Reds, his fifth of the season.

 © 2023 Data Skrive.
 All rights reserved.